m8pple/hpce-2013-cw4/readme.md

 kernel, and the swap to flip the world state with the buffer.
 First let's fix the buffer, by observing that swapping the host buffers now has no effect, and we need to swap the GPU buffers being passed to the kernel instead.

+_Note_: This part was originally very unclear, and didn't explain you needed to move the setArgs into the loop.
+If you used a different method to solve this, without using `std::swap' on the buffers, then that is fine.

+Every time we call the kernel we want to flip the order of the buffers passed to the kernel, so we need to take the two `setArg` calls for the buffers:

+    kernel.setArg(3, buffState);
+	kernel.setArg(4, buffBuffer);

+and bring them inside the loop, just above the point where the kernel is executed.

-One possibility would be to dynamically call `setArg` within the loop, but it is simpler to just swap the device buffers instead of swapping the host buffers:
+We also need to swap the two device pointers, so replace the `std::swap` of the host buffers with a swap of the device buffers:

 	std::swap(buffState, buffBuffer);	// Used to be std::swap(world.state, buffer)